sosiristseng/template-juliabook-matrix/README.md

 Template variants:

 - [template-juliabook](https://github.com/sosiristseng/template-juliabook): using GitHub actions and dynamic matrix to execute notebooks in parallel and [jupyter-book][] to render the website.
-- [template-juliabook-classic](https://github.com/sosiristseng/template-juliabook-classic): using GitHub actions and GNU `parallel` to execute notebooks and [jupyter-book][] to render the website.
-- [template-juliabook-cirrus](https://github.com/sosiristseng/template-juliabook-cirrus): using [Cirrus CI][] to execute notebooks and [jupyter-book][] to render the website..
 - [template-quarto-julia](https://github.com/sosiristseng/template-quarto-julia): using GitHub actions and dynamic matrix to execute notebooks in parallel and [quarto][] to rendeer the website.

 [quarto]: https://quarto.org/